-- 5.8.1 The validity of any act of the ICB is not affected by any vacancy among members or by any defect in the appointment of any member. - 5.8.2 In the event of vacancy or defect in appointment the following temporary arrangement for quorum will apply: - a) the Chair may relax quoracy requirements to a third of the Board membership: - b) the Chair may relax quoracy requirements to include one Executive Director.
+- 5.8.1 The validity of any act of the ICB is not affected by any vacancy among members or by any defect in the appointment of any member. - 5.8.2 In the event of vacancy or defect in appointment the following temporary arrangement for quorum will apply: - a) the Chair may relax quoracy requirements to a third of the Board membership; - b) the Chair may relax quoracy requirements to include one instead of two ICB Executive Directors; one Non-Executive Member; and one Partner Member.